New TFL tube map released featuring Elizabeth Line

 “This ground-breaking new route now appears on the iconic tube map as a double purple line rather than a solid line to differentiate the Elizabeth line as a new railway as opposed to a London Underground line.”

-From Tuesday, the line will initially see 12 trains per hour between Paddington and Abbey Wood, Monday to Saturday, but be closed on Sundays.
+From today, the line will initially see 12 trains per hour between Paddington and Abbey Wood, Monday to Saturday, and will be closed on Sundays.

-Last week, the Queen made a surprise appearance at Paddington Station to see the completed line named in her honour.
+The parts of the line that run from Reading to Paddington, and from Liverpool Street to Shenfield, Essex, will be branded as Elizabeth Line stops, but customers will initially have to change at Paddington and Liverpool Street to access the central portion of the Elizabeth Line.

-The 96-year-old monarch joined her youngest son, the Earl of Wessex, for the official visit to the London hub’s underground station, which the line will start from.
+When the line is complete - scheduled for May 2023 - it will run from Reading all the way to Shenfield, Essex, west to east - as well as having a branch from Hayes and Harlington to Heathrow Airport’s terminals, and the branch from Whitechapel to Abbey Wood, via Canary Wharf.

 The line will not run on Sundays until some time in autumn 2022, and one of the key central stations – Bond Street – will not be accessible from the Elizabeth Line until later in the year.